 Personal Website: http://waiber.com

-- Ratcliffe, Joshua (in progress).
+- Ratcliffe, Joshua (2020).
 Carbon sequestration and biogeochemical cycling in damaged and pristine peatlands.

 - Goodrich, Jordan (2015).
 Magnitude and controls on the net carbon balance of a New Zealand bog.

 - Kalaugher, Electra (2015).
 Adaptation of New Zealand dairy farms to climate change: An integrated, farm-level analysis.